Reading Time: 5 minutes

 Amazon is so good at marketing; they market it themselves!
 You can utilize their full suite of marketing services to push your products on Amazon.

 They are also pioneers in enabling customer interactions via multi-channel marketing.
-Push notifications, email, SMS messaging and digital omnichannel ad strategies are being used for a long time to improve customer engagement and step up cross and upselling opportunities.
-Their ‘Frequently bought together’ feature, ‘customers also purchased’ and sponsored product placement at strategic locations on the web page and app are some of the most popular processes followed by every e-commerce retailer in the market today.
+Push notifications, email, SMS messaging, and digital omnichannel ad strategies are being used for a long time to improve customer engagement and step up the cross and upselling opportunities.
+Their ‘Frequently bought together’ feature, ‘customers also purchased’, and sponsored product placement at strategic locations on the web page and app are some of the most popular processes followed by every e-commerce retailer in the market today.

 Other than core e-commerce operations, Amazon has diversified massively over the years.
 Echo, one of the most successful virtual assistant-based products, is a stark contrast to the utter failure that was the Amazon Fire smartphone.
 It bombed so badly that they had to stop production within a year.
 This amazing contrast within the company products itself shows that they don’t shy away from experimenting and take failure as a part of the process.

 They have a significant presence in other businesses too with their on-demand streaming service Amazon Prime Video, their purchase of the Washington Post, purchase of video game streaming site Twitch, food and produce retailer Wholefoods, and going back to brick and mortar stores with the launch of the Amazon book stores.

 It is this appetite for change, modification, and the pure will to succeed, which has made Amazon such a force to be reckoned with in e-commerce marketing.